-Drawing data from 64 sources, the 2020 Release includes six years of data from 2013 to 2019.
+Drawing data from 64 sources, the 2021 Release includes seven years of data from 2013 to 2020.
 The Index is the most comprehensive look at states' preparedness to date.
 It is also the first national index that looks at the nation’s health security by collectively measuring the preparedness of the states.
 States face varying threats, apply preparedness principles in locally relevant ways, and have unique interdependencies.
 The display of results on the Index website takes into account both preparedness and model complexities.

-Nebraska’s largest improvement occurred in the Healthcare Delivery domain, which increased by 17.0% between 2013-19.
+Nebraska’s largest improvement occurred in the Countermeasure Management domain, which increased by 16.9% between 2013-20.

-Health security levels in 2019 significantly exceeded the national average in 6 domains: Health Security Surveillance, Community Planning & Engagement, Incident & Information Management, Healthcare Delivery, Countermeasure Management, and Environmental &
+Health security levels in 2020 significantly exceeded the national average in 5 domains: Health Security Surveillance, Community Planning & Engagement Coordination, Incident & Information Management, Health Care Delivery, and Countermeasure Management.

-The state’s lowest health security level in 2019 occurred in Healthcare Delivery with a value of 5.5.
+The state’s lowest health security level in 2020 occurred in Health Care Delivery with a value of 5.4.